Madhukar Dattatraya Deoras: Views of Deoras

 Deoras echoed Savarkar by stating: "We do believe in the one-culture and one-nation Hindu rashtra.
 But our definition of Hindu is not limited to any particular kind of faith.
 Our definition of Hindu includes those who believe in the one-culture and one-nation theory of this country.
 They can all form part of the Hindu-rashtra.
 So by Hindu we do not mean any particular type of faith.
 We use the word Hindu in a broader sense."
 According to Deoras, even though Mahatma Gandhi appeased Muslims, the Muslims never accepted him as one of their own.
+He said on 9 November 1985, that the main purpose of the RSS is Hindu unity and that the organization believes all citizens of India should have a 'Hindu culture'.

 In one of the most important speeches delivered in the history of RSS from the platform of Vasant Vyakhyanmala (Spring Lecture Series), Deoras denounced the practice of untouchability in May 1974 in Pune, and appealed to the RSS volunteers to work towards its removal from the Hindu society.
-The RSS has set up many programs under Seva Bharati, an organization devoted to uplifting the members of scheduled castes.
-Under it, RSS volunteers have started schools in which they offer vocational courses for slum dwellers and former untouchables while teaching them the virtues of Hinduism.
 Deoras declared: "If untouchability is not wrong, nothing in the world is wrong."
-He said on 9 November 1985, that the main purpose of the RSS is Hindu unity and that the organization believes all citizens of India should have a 'Hindu culture'.

-A brainchild of Deoras, the Swadeshi Jagaran Manch was vocal in its defense of swadeshi.
-Founded in 1993, it was conceived as a protectionist bulwark against economic liberalization by the Congress government of P.V.
-Narasimha Rao in 1991.

-Books by Deoras

-Deoras wrote in both English and Hindi.
-Some of books he authored:
+However, when prime minister V. P. Singh implemented the Mandal Commission Report in 1990, drastically increasing reservations for lower-caste Hindus, in a form of affirmative action, the RSS, under Deoras, accused him of dividing Hindu society.